vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 form of the ten Viśve-devas (viz.
 Kratu, Daksa &c.) in maṇḍalas or images (of gold or silver); at end (of year) donate gold; ho secures the world of Viṣṇu and then becomes a king or best of brāhmaṇas; HV I. 965-66 (from Vi.
 Dh.).
 For the names of the ten Viśve-devas, vide H. of Dh. vol. IV

 p.
 457 note 1018.
-Rādhāstamī-on Bh.
+Rādhāṣṭamī-on Bh.
 8 in both fortnights; Rādha was born on

 Bh. śu.
 7; worship of Rādhā on 8th destroys many grave